Crossing estimates for the Ising model on general s-embeddings: Introduction, main results and perspectives

-As already mentioned, we believe that the main conceptual assumption to prove Theorems \ref{thm:positive-magnetization} and \ref{thm:RSW} is exactly \LipKd\ (see the discussion made in Section \ref{sub:optimality}).
-Still, our proof is based on discrete complex analysis techniques.
-Therefore, one needs to be able to prove precompactness of discrete s-holomorphic functions and avoid potential pathological behavior with exponential blow up of discrete observables, which requires adding to \LipKd\, a mild assumption denoted \ExpFat\ that prescribes the local level of degeneracy admissible for the embedding we work on.
-This restriction on the local structure of the embedding ensures precompactness of s-holomorphic functions via Theorem \ref{thm:F-via-HF} and is stated now, following the formalism of \cite[Assumption 1.2]{CLR1}.
+As already mentioned, we believe that the main conceptual assumption to prove Theorems \ref{thm:positive-magnetization} and \ref{thm:RSW} is exactly \LipKd\ (see the discussion in Section \ref{sub:optimality}).
+Our proof relies on discrete complex analysis techniques, which require establishing the precompactness of discrete s-holomorphic functions and avoiding potential pathological behaviors, such as exponential blow-up of discrete observables.
+To achieve this, we add a mild assumption denoted \ExpFat, which prescribes the admissible level of local degeneracy for the embedding.
+This restriction ensures the precompactness of s-holomorphic functions via Theorem \ref{thm:F-via-HF} and follows the formalism of \cite[Assumption 1.2]{CLR1}. \begin{assumpintro} We say that a proper s-embeddings $\cS^\delta$ satisfies the assumption \ExpFat\ for some $\rho >0 $ on an open subset $U\subset\C$ if